elotroalex/chiens/_texts/translation.md

 - No, no, I lie.
 I'm afraid.
 I'm alone
 - my forests don't have ears, nor my rivers skin
 - unknown caravels roam the night
-- Is it you, Colombus?
+- Is it you, Columbus?
 Slaveship captain?
 Is it you
 - old pirate, old corsair?
 - No response.
 Scree grows the night.
-- Colombus.
-Colombus.
+- Columbus.
+Columbus.
 - Answer me, go on, answer me.
 - Beautiful as the shadow lattice of two pythons at noon
 - the archipelago